brutifus/brutifus/CONTRIBUTING.md

        pip install -e ./

+   :warning: if you had brutifus already installed, you should remove it first: `pip uninstall brutifus`

 5. Modify the code locally.
 This could be the source code, or the docs `.rst` source files.

    :warning: Please read carefully (and adhere to!) the brutifus [style conventions](#styles) above.